 - Information Services

-Our group meets on a monthly basis with guest speakers discussing a wide array of topics focusing on LGBT elders today and tomorrow.
+Our meetings are open to any and all who share our goals.
+Please see our events calendar for our next scheduled monthly meeting, with guest speakers discussing a wide array of topics focusing on LGBT elders today and tomorrow.

 Principles of Our Coalition

-Educate – Provide education through action by being positive role models and contributing members of the community at large.
+Educating - Providing education through action by being positive role models and contributing members of the community at large.

-Support – Connecting LGBT seniors to the resources needed to make informed decisions.
+Supporting - Connecting LGBT seniors to the resources they need to make informed decisions.

-Respect – Honor them as the unique individuals that they are while also respecting their family of choice.
+Respecting - Honoring them as the unique individuals that they are while also respecting their family of choice.

-Collaboration – Work with their family of choice and their support network to facilitate their ability to actively participate in the decision making.
+Collaborating - Working with their family of choice and their support network to facilitate their ability to actively participate in the decision making.

-Empowerment – Support their self actualization by reinforcing the belief that every human being has the inherent right to be whom and what they want to be.
+Empowering - Supporting their-self actualization by reinforcing the belief that every human being has the inherent right to be whom and what they want to be.